 Stroke – What Everyone Should Know

-BOSTON - It's called the silent killer; only heart disease and cancer kill more Americans than does stroke.
-A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot, or bursts.
-During May, American Stroke Month, health care professionals want Bay Staters to learn more about the risk factors and warning signs for stroke.
+RICHMOND, Va. - It's called the silent killer; only heart disease and cancer kill more Americans than does stroke.
+A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts.
+During May, American Stroke Month, health care professionals want everyone to learn more about the risk factors and warning signs.

 Risk factors are both hereditary and lifestyle-related.
-High blood pressure is one of the leading causes of stroke.
-The warning signs of a stroke include sudden numbness or weakness in the face, arm, or leg; sudden confusion; trouble speaking, seeing, or understanding; and sudden severe headache.
+High blood pressure is one of the leading causes.
+The warning signs include sudden numbness or weakness in the face, arm, or leg; sudden confusion; trouble speaking, seeing, or understanding; and sudden severe headache.

-Brady Wagner says if you or someone with you are with exhibits stoke systems, the first three hours are critical.
+Morrisette says if you or someone with you exhibits stroke symptoms, speed is critical.

-The American Heart Association has more information at www.americanheart.org
+Information from the American Heart Association is at www.americanheart.org